-Wound care professionals must understand the best practices in bio-film management in order to be successful.
+Wound care professionals must understand the best practices in biofilm management in order to be successful.
 Debridement is still thought to be the most effective way to remove biofilm.
 Even after an aggressive debridement, biofilm can reform in as little as 24 hours.
 It is unlikely that complete removal of biofilm is able to be achieved with debridement alone.
 Debridement only temporarily eliminates biofilms.
 A newer thought process in wound care treatment is that adjunctive therapy in addition to regular debridement is necessary.
 Mature biofilm bacteria tend to spread peri-vascularly below the surface of the wound enabling them to reform very rapidly.15 Studies have shown that the best window of opportunity for biofilm prevention exists directly following debridement up to 24 hours.
-Biofilm is at its most susceptible and data illustrates that topical therapies are most effective during this period.16 Optimizing the effects of regular debridements utilizing a multi-tiered treatment aptic technology evolve, more advanced therapies are entering into the market to help manage chronic wounds and address biofilm formation.
-It is important to continually monitor the most recent literature to ensure patients are receiving the most updated care available.
-In this segment, we will highlight some new therapies and innovations available to combat biofilm.
+Biofilm is at its most susceptible and data illustrates that topical therapies are most effective during this period.16 Optimizing the effects of regular debridements utilizing a multi-tiered treatment approach is the most promising way to effectively address biofilm in chronic wounds.